kuzudb/kuzudb.github.io/docs/blog/factorization.md

 </p>

 by Semih Salihoğlu, Jan 20th, 2023
-# Factorization & Great Ideas from Database Theory Part 1
+# Factorization & Great Ideas from Database Theory (1)
 Many of the core principles of how to develop DBMSs are well understood.
 For example, a very good query compilation paradigm is to map high-level queries to a logical plan of relational operators, then optimize this plan,